Road Rage: An Ever-Growing U.S. Phenomenon That Injures and Kills People

 The term “road rage” was first coined in 1987 by a Los Angeles news station after shots fired by a driver on an LA highway struck and killed a 3-year-old passenger in another car.
 By summer’s end that year, hundreds of violent roadway incidents had been reported statewide, resulting in five deaths and 11 injuries.

-Per the National Highway Traffic Safety Administration, road rage occurs when a driver “commits moving traffic offenses so as to endanger other persons or property; an assault with a motor vehicle or other dangerous weapon by the operator or passenger of one motor vehicle on the operator or passengers of another motor vehicle.”
+Per the National Highway Traffic Safety Administration, road rage occurs when a driver “commits moving traffic offenses to endanger other persons or property; an assault with a motor vehicle or other dangerous weapon by the operator or passenger of one motor vehicle on the operator or passengers of another motor vehicle.”

 Other simpler definitions include a driver’s “violent anger caused by the stress and frustration involved in driving a motor vehicle in difficult conditions” and “a motorist’s uncontrolled anger that is usually provoked by another motorist’s irritating act and is expressed in aggressive or violent behavior.”